matsp/docker-flutter/README.md

 > Why not using alpine?

 Alpine is based on `musl` instead of `glibc`.
 The dart binaries packaged by flutter are linked against `glibc` so the Flutter SDK is not compatible with Alpine - it's possible to fix this but not the core attempt of this image.

+> Why OpenJDK 8?

+With higher versions the sdkmanager of the android tools throws errors while fetching maven dependencies.

+> Which operating systems are currently supported?

+Using the image to run `flutter` in the container and use Flutter for Web is working on Linux, MacOS and Windows.
+Starting the android emulator in the container and forward to the graphical system of the host is only working on Linux at the moment.